Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given the software can classify each person as patient, staff, specialist or patient visitor
+  Given the software can classify each person into patient, specialist, staff, non-patient

   When the software submits a report